 An EIA report this week showed a radical, recent spike in pipeline shipments from the Midwest, or PADD 2, to the southern Gulf Coast states, or PADD 3, raising eyebrows among oil analysts since little crude was thought to be flowing south, although large volumes usually flow north.

 In September, 151,000 bpd flowed south between the two regions on pipelines, EIA data shows, or more than triple the average flow of 45,000 bpd in the first eight months of 2010.
 The September flows were 47 percent higher than a previous monthly record in 1994.

-Pipeline flows throughout 2010 have been "close to, or much closer to" the record high levels recorded in September, Conner said.
+Revised figures will show that the pipeline flows this year have been “close to, or much closer to” the record high levels recorded in September, he said.

 The EIA detected potential anomalies in the flow data and “started asking questions” of pipeline operators earlier this year, Conner said.

 The huge discrepancy may stem in part from EIA’s omission of pipeline flows on lines owned by oil giant Exxon, according to a source familiar with the matter, although flows on other pipelines may also be involved.